-Sturge-Weber syndrome (SWS) is a rare condition, in which the presence of a birthmark (called a ‘port wine’ stain), usually on one side of the face, is associated with an abnormality of the brain.
+Sturge-Weber syndrome (SWS) is a rare condition, in which the presence of a birthmark (called a ‘port wine’ stain), usually on one side of the face but sometimes both sides, is associated with an abnormality of the brain.
 This is caused by abnormal blood vessels on the surface of the brain.
 This abnormality usually results in epileptic seizures and other problems.

-SWS is usually a spasmodic occurrence - in other words it does not run in families.
+SWS is usually a spasmodic occurrence – meaning it does not run in families.
 It is very, very rare for two children in the same family to have SWS.

-The first abnormality noted in SWS is the birth mark.
+The first abnormality noted in SWS is usually the birth mark.
 This is flat and deep red.
 It is due to abnormalities of the very small blood vessels in the skin.
 The medical word for this abnormality is ‘angioma’.
-The most common site for the birth mark is the forehead on one side of the face, often coming down on to the cheek, nose or upper lip.
+The birth mark is usually on the forehead on one side of the face, often coming down on to the cheek, nose or upper lip.
 Rarely, both sides of the face are involved and, on occasions, similar birth marks are present on other parts of the body.
-Even more rarely, the birth mark may not be visible.
+Even more rarely the birth mark may not be visible.

 After frequent or prolonged seizures, a weakness in one side of the body (hemiparesis or hemiplegia) frequently develops.
 The severity of weakness is closely related to the frequency and severity of the seizures.

-Learning disabilities are present in up to two out of three children with SWS.
+Learning disabilities are present in up to 2 out of 3 children with SWS.
 In some children, severe learning disabilities develop.
 The more frequent and the more severe the seizures, the greater is the severity of the learning disabilities.

 Information about treatments for children can be found on the Medicines for Children website.

-If the seizures are frequent, prolonged and difficult to control then the learning disabilities, hemiplegia and visual problems are more severe.
+If the seizures are frequent, prolonged and difficult to control then the learning difficulties, hemiplegia and visual problems will usually be more severe.
 If the seizures are controlled, then a much better (but not necessarily normal) outlook can be expected.

 If the abnormality is present on both sides of the brain the outcome is usually poor because the seizures are more severe and the learning disabilities are greater.
-In addition, it is less likely that surgery (hemispherectomy or hemispherotomy) will cure the epilepsy.
+In addition, it is less likely that surgery (hemispherotomy or hemispherectomy) will cure the epilepsy.

 209-211 City Road